 • accountability and transparency

-In our eyes, the evolution of mentally disabled people’s life quality reflects the Hungarian society’s maturity.
+In our eyes, the evolution of people with learning disabilities’s life quality reflects the Hungarian society’s maturity.
 As longs as society cannot accept and appreciate the fact that it can only become an integral whole by respecting individual differences, we fail to fulfil our dream and there is a lot to be done.

 Since the term “Hand in Hand” can be interpreted in a complex way, our tasks are also complex.
 Despite being small, our team quickly reacts to challenges.
 In this field we are pioneers, who consider social, professional and institutional structures changeable and think that they should be changed.